jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/klipper/internal/buffer.md

-## Buffer Related Macros
+## Buffer Related Commands

-These macros are used to manage the buffer and its properties.
+These commands are used to manage the buffer and its properties.

 -----
 [QUERY_BUFFER]